umarhassan-mitodl/21m.011-fall-2024/content/pages/recitation-11a-listening-reading-goetjen.md

 Since many in America were interested in establishing a similar national musical style in the last decade of the 19th century, they reached out to Dvořák and asked if he would consider taking a position as artistic director and professor of composition at the National Conservatory of Music in America (in New York City).
 He eventually accepted and moved to New York in 1893.
 While in America, he sought out uniquely American styles of folk music, including African-American spirituals, Native American melodies, and Scots-Irish folk music.
 In particular, he learned about spirituals from a student at the conservatory named Harry T. Burleigh, who would later go on to work as a composer himself.
 Absorbing these various folk styles, Dvořák distilled a few different musical elements that they had in common and attempted to work them into the music he wrote during this time as a way of demonstrating how an American national musical style could be constructed.

 Unfortunately, most white American composers were interested only in European classical music and disdained the use of these (mostly non-white) folk musics, even if they were specifically American.
 Some American composers, such as Louis Moreau Gottschalk and Burleigh himself in the 19th century as well as William Grant Still and Florence Price (see below) in the 20th century, would use spirituals or other African-American music as inspiration.
 Despite Dvořák’s celebrity during his time in America, his influence on creating an American national musical style was limited.
 Primarily, this inspiration is reflected in his best-known piece, the Symphony No. 9 in E minor, "From the New World," also known as the New World Symphony.
-While we will not discuss this directly, if you are interested, you can listen to a great recording of this piece [\[Listen on YouTube\]](https://www.youtube.com/watch?v=9buVlnv3788&t=1s).
-Here is [an image of the title page of Dvořák’s autograph score](https://upload.wikimedia.org/wikipedia/commons/f/ff/The_title_page_of_the_autograph_score_of_Dvo%C5%99%C3%A1k%27s_ninth_symphony.jpg).
+While we will not discuss this directly, if you are interested, you can listen to a great recording of this piece {{% resource_link "d994459a-c847-4e29-b67d-b9e215ece785" "[Listen on YouTube]" %}}.
+Here is {{% resource_link "44c7a128-9801-46b0-88a8-e63f46f38873" "an image of the title page of Dvořák’s autograph score" %}}.

 Beginning in the 20th century, American composers began to move away from the emulation of European classical music and toward establishing their own styles of classical composition.
 However, this did not result in the formation of a large-scale American style but rather many different individual compositional styles.
 In this section, we will survey a few different American composers of the 20th century and get a glimpse of each of their individual styles.